Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-79-the-long-fight.md

 > Go get sunburnt or laid or both
 > Just go duck off okay don’t be turbo

 That was loving, by Firth standards.
-Like with bone-breaking ‘Horse...you had to know him.
+Like with bone-breaking ‘Horse... you had to know him.

 And honestly, Sergeant Lang had some old-man wisdom in him.
 Being thirty-two made him positively ancient on-team, and having divorced about a year ago, was very much enjoying the single-Marine life.
 Sucked about the divorce, but honestly, it was kinda nice having him around.

 Getting up to move was a good idea.
 And it was a good long walk anyway, so why not?
 The local Johnny-Cabs were too small for Hunter, and the Hefty-Hauls were more money than he felt like paying.
 He had a perfectly good set of legs and big sturdy feet to jog on, so...

 Some competitive energy re-asserted itself.
-His buds were always up for that sort of thing among themselves, and Hunter *loved* showing off, so after they’d jogged to the beach, things devolved to foot races in the sand where he got to show off what HEAT-fast *really* meant, later some volleyball with some smokin’ *hot* women who were looking for someone to play with...and they were damn good, too.
+His buds were always up for that sort of thing among themselves, and Hunter *loved* showing off, so after they’d jogged to the beach, things devolved to foot races in the sand where he got to show off what HEAT-fast *really* meant, later some volleyball with some smokin’ *hot* women who were looking for someone to play with... and they were damn good, too.
 It was fun, and flirty, and a good distraction.

 But only a distraction.
 There were some hopeful boys waiting at the beachside bar for the gals - no idea if they were boyfriends or whatever - all of whom were predictably spiky until they saw Hunter and his Marine buds, at which point they pretty much wilted.
 And, well, on any other day he’d happily play that sort of game, or at least play along for a bit.
-But...well, he wasn’t exactly in a jovial mood.
+But... well, he wasn’t exactly in a jovial mood.
 Sniping a girl rode a *really* fine line, he had to have his head in the game prop’ly and right now it just *wasn’t.* That wouldn’t be fun for anyone, so…

 "Sarry.
 Good game though!"